 In addition to a CRM integration, though, the software you select should also integrate with your current tech stack, including your marketing automation platform.
 This way, reps will get an accurate picture of how accounts are interacting with the business and personalize their interactions with them to close more deals.

-Close more deals with a great lead generation strategy
+Close more deals with a great pipeline generation strategy

 Effective pipeline generation boils down to knowing your target customers and where they spend time online.

 From there, create a lead generation process to get on your potential customers’ radar — either using cold outreach or ABM campaigns.